MagMayZhu/Final-Project-/README.md

 2. Download pgAdmin 4, easiest to download through the website.

 3. Right click on servers and select register, then server.
-In the name category put JEEMM305, then under the connection tab under "Host name" write "localhost"
+In the name category put JEEMM305, then under the connection tab under "Host name" write "localhost" git

 4. For maintenance database ensure that it says postgres.